 - Setting up your flash and/or reflectors.

-If you are engaged with your camera you will not be engaging enough with your model.
-They will find it more difficult to relax and pose well, (unless they are truly professional.)
+If you are engaged with your camera, you will not be engaging enough with your model.
+They will find it more difficult to relax and pose well (unless they are truly professional).

-If you are using flash or reflectors make sure you know how to.
+If you are using flash or reflectors, make sure you know how to.
 If you are working with an assistant, make sure they understand your intentions for the photo shoot.
-The more attention you can give your model, the more they will enjoy it and the better your photographs will be.
+The more attention you can give your model, the more they will enjoy it, and the better your photographs will be.

-7. Follow Up After the Portrait Photo Shoot
+1. Follow Up After the Portrait Photo Shoot

 Once you have finished, stay in touch with your model.
 If the photo session has gone well and you hope to work with your model again, this is crucial.
 Make sure to send them a thank you text or email.

-Follow through with getting whatever copies of the photos you may have promised.
-Then follow up again a few days later to see what they thought of the photographs and of the experience.
+If you are serious about developing your portrait photography, give your model a short questionnaire to fill out.
 It can be just a few questions about the photo session and the resulting portraits.
 Make sure to leave room for comments they might like to make.

 These photoshoot tips will raise the level of your photography.